Saturday, May 2, 2026

 No Ordinary Bull

-The Mesopotamians noticed it first, a large bull in the sky,
+The Mesopotamians saw it first in the heavens,

 with long pointed horns and a bright, bloodshot eye.

-The Greeks say Zeus put it there, as a reminder
+The Greeks say Zeus put it there, to remind us

 of the time he became a bull to seduce Europa.